eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 1-1) Before starting "Run Search":
 --------------------------------
 After opening video:
-*) Test all setting in "Settings" tab by pressing "Test" button with selection different video frames with too light and to dark background and so on.
+*) Test all settings in "Settings" tab by pressing "Test" button with selection different video frames with too light and to dark background and so on.
 *) Check boundary box in "Video Box" where most subs will appear (you can move split lines for that in it): by default it is whole video.
 It is recommended to reduce area for search for getting less wrong detections and less timings splits.
 In worse cases, you can detect each line separately by running program multiple times with different video area selection (this can fix